We're Here for You

 If a Medical Examiner is involved, your funeral director will discuss the expected timeline with you during the arrangement conference and keep you informed throughout the process.

-• When can we schedule services?
+• When can services be scheduled?

 Your funeral director will work with you to schedule services that honor your loved one and meet your family's needs.
 We ask that you please speak with your funeral director before contacting your church or making travel plans for family members.